 An interview with Mike Oehler, author of “The Earth Sheltered Solar Greenhouse Book”

-Year-round growing: Like a walipini, an earth sheltered greenhouse takes advantage of the surrounding soil, which insulates the greenhouse and provides thermal mass – keeping the greenhouse a much more stable temperature year-round
+- Year-round growing: Like a walipini, an earth sheltered greenhouse takes advantage of the surrounding soil, which insulates the greenhouse and provides thermal mass – keeping the greenhouse at a more stable temperature year-round

-Stability and longevity: A framed greenhouse is going to withstand the pressure of the Earth pushing in on the structure over time.
-It’s built like a solar year-round greenhouse, only underground.
+- Stability and longevity: A framed greenhouse is going to withstand the pressure of the Earth pushing in on the structure over time.
+It’s built like a solar year-round system, only it’s an underground greenhouse.
 Mike Oehler’s have been partially underground for over 30 years with little maintenance.

 Q&A with Mike Oehler